TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 .. note::
    The recommended location is in the :php:`ctrl` array in your extension's :file:`Configuration/TCA/$table.php` or :file:`Configuration/TCA/Overrides/$table.php` file.
-The former is used when your extension is the one that creates the table, the latter is used when you need to override TCA properties of tables added by the core or other extensions.
+The former is used when your extension is the one that creates the table, the latter is used when you need to override TCA properties of tables added by the Core or other extensions.

 Overriding the `PreviewRendererResolver`